 Again, let’s use the web design for simplicity.
 A Scrum might involve two weeks of the entire team carrying out research to map out wireframes.
 Only when that sprint is complete can the entire team move on to designing the visual assets.

+There are three roles in the Scrum framework: development team, product owner and development team.
 Each activity becomes the main focus of that sprint, with all team members taking a defined role in the process.
 Whereas the Kanban method allows multiple team members to work on various tasks throughout a given timeframe, the idea behind Scrum is that everyone comes together to intensely work on a small section of a bigger project.

 At the start of each sprint, the team plans the Scrum, including the outcomes that will happen and who will do what, and when.
 The dedicated Scrum Master will break down each task into smaller activities and supervise the sprint from start to finish.